Neural 3D Strokes: Creating Stylized 3D Scenes with Vectorized 3D Strokes: Methodology

-where $\theta_\sigma \in \mathbb{R}^+$ is the density parameter of a 3D stroke.
+\paragraph{Deriving Density Field from SDF.} Theoretically, we consider the inner region of a 3D stroke with an SDF value less than or equal to zero.
+Therefore, we can define an indicator region function $\alpha(\mathbf{x}) \in [0,1]$ based on whether a point is inside the SDF: Assuming uniform density inside one stroke, we define the density field of each 3D stroke as where $\theta_\sigma \in \mathbb{R}^+$ is the density parameter of a 3D stroke.
 However, due to the discontinuity of the indicator function, the gradient of the density field w.r.t. the shape parameters of the SDF is zero, thus hindering the use of losses to optimize the 3D stroke.
 To render the 3D stroke in a differentiable way, we aim to derive a smooth approximation of the region function to gain non-zero gradients regarding the shape parameters.
-We use the Laplace cumulative distribution function (CDF) to approximate the discrete region function, similar to VolSDF~\cite{yariv2021volume}:

-where $\delta$ controls the width of the smooth transitional interval, as shown in Fig.~\ref{fig:region_function}.
+We use the Laplace cumulative distribution function (CDF) to approximate the discrete region function, similar to VolSDF~\cite{yariv2021volume}: where $\delta$ controls the width of the smooth transitional interval, as shown in Fig.~\ref{fig:region_function}.
 This definition ensures that all points in space have non-zero derivatives w.r.t. the shape parameters, although the gradient would be too small to achieve meaningful optimization excluding the near region besides the zero level-set boundary of the SDF.
 This approximation approaches the discrete indicator function when $\delta \to 0$, while larger $\delta$ allows smooth gradients flow in a larger area near the boundary, at the cost of making the shape boundary more blurred.

 \paragraph{Adaptive Choice of $\delta$ based on Cone Tracing.} Since the pixel corresponding to each ray has a specific planner size during rendering, the pinhole camera model casts a frustum with non-zero volume instead of a ray.
 The frustum far away from the camera will cover a large region of the scene, while the near frustum will only affect a small region.
 Using a uniform $\delta$ across the entire scene to render the 3D strokes will make the near objects over-blurry, and far objects lack enough gradients to optimize the stroke shape.
 To solve this issue, we adopt a similar cone tracing strategy as in MipNeRF~\cite{barron2021mip}, and adjust the $\delta$ value of the region function adaptively based on the cone size.
 For simplicity, we use isotropic spheres instead of anisotropic multivariate Gaussians to approximate the volume of the cone.
 Specifically, assuming the radius of each pixel is $\dot{r}$, we calculate the radius of a sphere at sample points as $r = \dot{r} t f^{-1}$, where $t$ is the un-normalized ray distance, and $f$ is the focal length.
 We then compute the adaptive $\delta$ as $\delta = (k_\delta r)^{-1}$, where $k_\delta$ is a hyper-parameter controlling how much to ``dilate" the boundary.
 Moreover, as the scale of $\delta$ is defined in scene space, for basic primitives with a transformation, we further adjust $\delta$ based on the scaling factor of the inverse transform.